Mojo Rawley: 24/7 Champion (2018–2021)

 On December 31, Rawley won the WWE 24/7 Championship from R-Truth, his first championship in WWE; however, he would lose it back to Truth moments later.
-Rawley won the title again on the January 13, 2020 episode of Raw, pinning R-Truth on the entrance ramp.
+Rawley won the title again on the January 13, 2020, episode of Raw, pinning R-Truth on the entrance ramp.
 During three house shows from January 17 to 19, Rawley lost the title to Truth, but quickly regained it moments later.
 On the January 27 episode of Raw, Rawley lost the title to Truth, but he would quickly regain it back by pinning Truth, who was distracted by Rawley's new bodyguard Riddick Moss whom Rawley dubbed his 'offensive lineman', becoming a six-time champion.
 On the February 10 episode of Raw, Rawley lost the title to Moss after Moss turned on him during a tag team match, ending their alliance.

 On the March 13 episode of SmackDown, as a face with his old "Hype" gimmick, Rawley was moved to the SmackDown brand and announced that Rob Gronkowski would be appearing on SmackDown the next week.
 This move has been seen by critics as a lifeline to Rawley's stagnant career as Gronkowski is more widely known to the general public and is one football's most popular stars before joining WWE.
 At WrestleMania 36, with no crowd in attendance, Rawley won the 24/7 championship from R-Truth on the first day of the two-day event, marking his 7th title win.
 The following day, Gronkowski pinned Rawley to win the title.
 On the June 5 episode of SmackDown, Rawley reverted to being a heel by mocking Shorty G and later joining Shinsuke Nakamura and Cesaro in attacking him.
 Two weeks later on the June 19 episode of SmackDown, Rawley was defeated by Shorty G in what would be his final WWE match.
-On April 15, 2021, after ten months of inactivity, Rawley was released from his WWE contract.
+On April 15, 2021, after ten months of inactivity caused by long haul COVID, Rawley was released from his WWE contract.

+Other ventures

+After leaving WWE, Muhtadi and Steven Kaye founded Paragon Talent Group, a talent agency focusing on professional wrestlers.
+Among the clients of Paragon Talent Group include WWE superstars Alexa Bliss, Nia Jax and Blake Monroe, and All Elite Wrestling (AEW) wrestlers Darby Allin and Mercedes Moné.